Skip to main content

 Capital & Safety Analysis

-According to FDIC financial data, Systematic Savings Bank holds a Tier 1 capital ratio of 0.00%.
-This falls below the 6% threshold regulators require, which may subject Systematic Savings Bank to additional regulatory scrutiny.
+According to FDIC financial data, Systematic Savings Bank holds a Tier 1 capital ratio of 15.72%.
+This exceeds the 8% threshold regulators consider "well-capitalized," meaning Systematic Savings Bank has a strong buffer to absorb potential losses.

 Key Financial Metrics